SaraSousi/SaraSousi/README.md

 **🎓 Education**

-I hold a BSc (Hons) in Mathematics from the University of Warwick, and an MRes in Bioinformatics in Oncology, i.e., Computational Biology from Imperial College London with Distinction.
+- BSc (Hons) in Mathematics from the University of Warwick
+- MRes in Bioinformatics in Oncology (Computational Biology) from Imperial College London

 ----